telegraphic/ska-sdp-datamodels/docs/src/RASCIL_developing.rst

 RASCIL is part of the SKA telescope organisation on GitLab. https://gitlab.com/ska-telescope/rascil.git.

 We welcome merge requests submitted via GitLab.
+Please note that we use Black to keep the python code style in good shape.
+The first step in the CI pipeline checks that the code complies with black formatting style, and will fail if that is not the case.